- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Ingrid Babayan, Head of EAL, GEMS FirstPoint School

 Ingrid is a passionate linguist and an experienced language acquisition teacher, having taught Russian and English as second languages in the States and the UAE.
 She has been based in Dubai for over ten years and has experience in leading EAL provision in both the IB and British curricula.
 She is a firm believer that within an international school setting every teacher is a language acquisition teacher.

 Dr Pashu Bhattacharya, Head of Department - Inclusion, GEMS Modern Academy

-Armed with a degree in special education from the National Institute of Mental Health and Sciences (India) and board-certified assistant behaviour analyst (theory only) from Florida Institute of Technology, Dr. Pashu Bhattacharya has been with GEMS Modern Academy for the last ten years and is currently heading the Department of Inclusion.
+Armed with a degree in special education from the National Institute of Mental Health and Sciences (India) and board-certified assistant behavior analyst (theory only) from Florida Institute of Technology, Dr. Pashu Bhattacharya has been working in the field of special education for 19 years out of which she has been with GEMS Modern Academy for the last ten years and is currently heading the Department of Inclusion.
 Passionate and compassionate, she leads by example and helps empower students with diverse needs by providing them with skills set that make them lifelong learners in the mainstream environment.
 Undaunted by challenges, Dr. Pashu firmly believes that great educators learn and grow with their students.
-Early identification and planning and strategising interventions are her strengths, and she has gained experience by working in diverse environments including Oman, India, and the UAE.
+Early identification and planning and strategizing interventions are her strengths, and she has gained experience by working in diverse environments including Oman, India, and the UAE.
 Dr. Pashu has conducted workshops, orientations, and awareness programmes for parents and teachers.
 Her intervention is not only limited to school but also cascades to guiding parents to support their child at home and in other environments.

 Stacey Bradwell, Director of Inclusion, GEMS Wellington Academy Al Khail